 I find it so rewarding knowing I’m having a genuine impact on the world and its environment; the oceans, forests, and animals, as well as the cities people live in.

-Sometimes working my way towards a plastic-free travel and zero waste lifestyle is as simple as swapping out my toothbrush.
 Other times, it’s a bit more difficult.
 Like scouring the internet for places which provide fruits and veggies not wrapped in plastic (which I have yet to nail down!
-Sorry, earth 😞).
+Sorry, earth 😞 ).

 So, whether you’re just looking to be more of a sustainable traveler and do what you can for the earth, or if you’re wanting to move towards a complete zero waste lifestyle, I’ve got just the list for you.